lilydjwg/nvchecker/README.rst

 Global Options
 --------------
-The following options apply to all checkers.
+The following options apply to all check sources.

 prefix
   Strip the prefix string if the version string starts with it.
 Otherwise the